Mammals

 About

-This reindeer is a domesticated form of the mountain reindeer but is smaller than the forest reindeer.
-They are usually grey with lightly coloured legs but can be other colours some are totally white.
-They eat herbs, grass and brushwood in summer and lichen in winter.
-The Sami reindeer live in groups just like wild reindeer and they travel between different areas when searching for food.
+The reindeer is a domesticated form of the mountain reindeer and is smaller than the forest reindeer.
+Its coat is usually grey with lighter legs, though the colour varies — some individuals are completely white.
+In summer, reindeer feed on herbs, grasses, and shrubs, while in winter they primarily eat lichens.
+Sami reindeer live in herds, just like wild reindeer, and migrate between different areas in search of food.

 Fact